 You will have to repeat this action for each extension and if you have a lot of them, it will take some time.

 5 - Other ways to solve the Divi registration problem

 Your server at your hosting company should be running a recent version of PHP.

-At the very least, 7.2 and at best, the latest stable version (PHP version 8 has just been released and WordPress 5.6.x supports it for the most part).
+At the very least, 7.2 and at best, the latest stable version (PHP version 8 has just been released and WordPress 5.6.x supports it to a large extent).
 This can indeed cause problems for the proper functioning of your site.
-You will have to connect to your hosting interface to check which version is used.
+You will need to log into your hosting interface to check which version is being used.

-Finally, if after that you still haven't solved the registration issue, then you should contact ElegantThemes support to ask them for help.
-For this, you will need a valid license of Divi.
+Finally, if after that you still haven't solved the registration problem, then you should contact ElegantThemes support and ask them for help.
+You will need a valid Divi license for this.

-Read on 👉 How much does the Divi theme cost?
+To read 👉 how much does the Divi theme cost?

 6 - Solving Divi's registration problems: video tutorial